sohale/sohale.github.io/pages/reinvented.md

 * Bayesian Attention
 * Dith. method

-* The dithering method in graphics using some heuristic optimalirty and using Vector quantization
+* The dithering method in graphics using some heuristic perceptual optimality and using Vector quantization
    * A prototype of some aspects of predictive coding for eye
-   * (Search for what can be and cannot be detected by eyes)
+   * (Search for what can be and cannot be detected by eyes: perceptual optimality measure)

 ## Business ideas (not implemented)
 * Twitter: social network by limiting (constraining) the message length

-### Reinvented knowing they exist, based on the genral idea, without any technical details (in pre-internet):
+### Reinvented knowing they exist, based on the general idea, without any technical details (in pre-internet):
-* Metaballs (Implicit Surface Modellimg rendering using Ray Casting)
+* Metaballs (Implicit Surface modelling rendering using Ray Casting)

 ### Chemistry:
 * Glycerol with potassium permanganate causing explosive reaction